 So what can the U.S. Department of Agriculture do for me the gardener?
 The USDA provides many valuable services to consumers, commercial growers, and home gardeners, like you and me.
 Most importantly, they exist to protect the health and safety of the foods we eat every day.

-Develops, defines and executes national policies on agriculture, farming
+Develops, defines, and executes national policies on agriculture, farming, and food.

-Provides a wealth of information on growing a wide variety of flowers, vegetables
+Provides a wealth of information on growing a wide variety of flowers, vegetables, and herbs.

 Provides grants to agricultural research projects